 The policies and procedures in this handbook comply with mandated local, state and federal rules relating to the operation of a childcare center.

-Rayito de Sol is licensed by:

-- Minnesota Department of Human Services - Illinois Department of Children and Family Services
+Rayito de Sol Spanish Immersion Early Learning Center - Addison is licensed by the Illinois Department of Children and Family Services.

 TABLE OF CONTENTS